Capsule Networks as Generative Models: Sparse Capsule PCN

 We argue that all of this is naturally accommodated if we interpret routing as implementing \emph{sparse iterative inference}, where the sparsity constraints derive from an implicit underlying generative model.
 This is because the fundamental goal of routing is to obtain a `posterior' over the capsule activations throughout the network given the input as `data'.
 Unlike standard neural networks, this posterior is not only over the classification label at the output but over the `parse tree' comprising activations at the intermediate layers.
 Taking inspiration from Predictive Coding Networks (PCNs) \cite{buckley2017free,bogacz2017tutorial,friston2005theory,millidge2021predictive}, we can imagine the parse tree posterior as being inferred in a principled way through iterative variational inference \cite{wainwright2008graphical,beal_variational_2003} applied to the activities at each layer during a single stimulus presentation.

 The idea of using variational inference to perform capsule routing is also explored and shown to be very effective in \cite{ribeiro2020capsule}.
 Most closely related to our aims here, \cite{DBLP:journals/corr/abs-2004-03553} propose a full generative model and variational inference procedure for capsules networks, focusing instead on the E-M routing version of capsules \cite{hinton2018matrix} in which existence is explicitly represented using a distinct random variable.
-They show that performing iterative inference to further optimize solutions at test time leads to improved digit reconstructions for rotated MNIST digits.
+They show that performing iterative inference to further optimize solutions at test time leads to improved digit reconstructions for rotated MNIST digits. \cite{DBLP:journals/corr/abs-2103-06676} also proposes a generative model that aims to capture the intuitions behind capsule networks, and likewise derives a variational inference scheme for inverting this model.

 There are various ways to achieve sparsity. \cite{Rawlinson2018SparseUC} investigated unsupervised versions of capsules networks, and found that while routing in the CapsNet architecture did not produce the intended effects (i.e. sparse activations at each capsule layer and feature equivariance) without supervision at the output layer, these properties could be restored by adding a sparsity constraint adapted from k-sparse autoencoders \cite{Makhzani2014kSparseA}.
 A `lifetime sparsity constraint' that forces all capsules to be active a small fraction of the time was also found to be necessary to discourage solutions in which a small number of capsules are used to reconstruct the input and the rest are ignored (which interferes with the ability to learn the desired equivariances).
 We experiment with a simpler form of sparsity in combination with iterative PC inference, using an L1 penalty, which is known to encourage sparsity, as an additional regularizing term added to the free energy.
 In Appendix B, we demonstrate this effect on a toy two-layer network where sparse iterative inference routs all inputs through a specific intermediate layer, thus constructing a single preferred parse-tree.